kiba/Writings/for_science/chp20_team_rwby.md

 "Actually, Blake requested the meeting herself," Archer said, suddenly standing behind Sasaki.
 "She wanted to learn about the rights revolution on Earth.
 As a favor, she'll need to report her findings to Doctor Oobleck."

 "We're going to be OK," Sasaki said to the guard.
 The guard nodded before melting away.
 Then she turned her attention to the four teenagers.
 "You brats can come in.
-We have a lot of food and we cannot digest it fast enough."
+We normally don't have much food in the house, because of our physiology, but today we have four Remnan houseguests."

 ***